 Ultimately, it's a paid learning experience.
 Although it's hard work, doctors who have completed a medical residency have their pick of wherever they'd like to practice.
 Medical residency is considered essential by most states in the U.S.

 Medical residencies with the highest pay are usually the longest and most complex, such as infectious disease and surgery.
-The residencies with the lowest pay are typically shorter ones, like family medicine.
+The residencies with the lowest pay are typically shorter, like family medicine.

-Whether or not residents are paid enough based on the amount of work they put in is constantly up for debate.
-If you’re a resident and you are looking for HR resources, there are plenty that exist to preserve the integrity of residents.
+Whether or not residents are paid enough for their work is constantly up for debate.
+If you’re a resident and you are looking for HR resources, plenty exists to preserve the integrit